-Special Topics (Variable Credit) This course is an elective for sociology majors or minors, and all other interested students.
+Special Topics (Variable Credit) Prerequisites: SOCI 1310 and 1320 or permission of instructor.
+This course is an elective for sociology majors or minors, and all other interested students.
 It is offered to broaden departmental curriculum or to meet student demand.
 May be repeated for credit when topics vary.